Marpa, A practical general parser: the recognizer: is correct

-Let $\Veim{working} \in \Ves{i}$ be the Earley item currently being considered as a potential component for an Earley reduction operation.
-From the pseudocode, we see that reductions are attempted for every pair \Veim{predecessor}, \Veim{working}.
+be the Earley item currently being considered as a potential tributary for an Earley reduction operation.
+From the pseudocode, we see that reductions are attempted for every pair \Veim{mainstem}, \Veim{working}.
 (Again, $\mymathop{transitions}()$ is ignored as a memoization.)
-By the outer induction hypothesis we know that, for every traditional Earley item in the previous Earley set, there is at least one corresponding Marpa Earley item.
-We see from the pseudocode, therefore, that for each \Veim{working} that \Marpa{} performs its reduction operation on a complete set of correct predecessors.
-Therefore \Marpa{} performs its reduction operations on a complete set of operand pairs.
+By the outer induction hypothesis we know that, for every traditional Earley item in the previous Earley set, there is at least one corresponding \Marpa Earley item.
+We see from the pseudocode, therefore, that for each \Veim{working} that \Marpa{} performs its reduction operation on a complete set of correct mainstems.
+Therefore \Marpa{} performs its reduction operations on a complete set of confluences.